napari/docs/docs/plugins/testing_workshop_docs/Pythons-assert-keyword.md

 ## Article information

-This article will be more valuable if you are familiar with the Python programming language and Napari software.
+This article will be more valuable if you are familiar with the Python programming language and napari software.
 It is the first in a series of articles on testing taken from the [January 2022 testing workshop video](https://drive.google.com/file/d/1DaMrRz-rLRQ6-_y0J8O3GRpVPCn0rgYs/view).
 The information in this article starts at minute 5:23.
 This article is a summary of the information in the video and should stand on its own.
 The other articles are:

 Article 1: This article
 Article 2: [Pytest testing framework](./Pytest-testing-frameworks)